 - Default Rule

 The Default Rule setting is by default set to Pass.
 It will pass any packet that doesn’t match a rule.
-As the router comes with no preconfigured rules but a simple one for NetBIOS traffic, that is what allows any other traffic when the firewall is enabled.
+As the router comes with no pre-configured rules but a simple (and incorrect) one for NetBIOS traffic, that is what allows any other traffic when the firewall is enabled.
+Of course the default should be blocking any unknown traffic initiated from the WAN side, while letting the outgoing traffic flow.
+Because of the default settings, the LAN behind the Vigor is basically “protected” by NAT beahviour only, even when the firewall is activated.

-One issue is the Data Filter allows only one Filter Set associated, there is no concept of inbound/outbound separate settings.
-We could write all inbound/outbound rules here, or we can take advantage of a Filter Set being able to invoke another Filter Set.
+One issue is the Data Filter allows only one associated Filter Set.
+There is no concept of inbound/outbound separate settings.
+We could write all inbound/outbound rules in this single Filter Set, or we can take advantage of a Filter Set being able to invoke another Filter Set to keep them separated.

-One rule is for the LAN > WAN traffic, one for the WAN > LAN traffic, and one for the LAN > LAN traffic (the latter may not be useful to you if you don’t have local traffic going through the Vigor 165 firewall).
+One rule is for the LAN → WAN traffic, one for the WAN → LAN traffic, and the last one for the LAN → LAN traffic (the latter may not be useful to you if you don’t have local traffic going through the Vigor 165 firewall – devices connected to the router LAN ports will go through the firewall as well).

 The LAN2WAN filter matches outbound traffic – LAN/RT → WAN direction – and allows any traffic that is not blocked by a more specific rule (Pass If No Further Match).
 This lets the Default Rule to be set to “Block” without blocking outbound traffic.
 Then the filter simply jumps to another Filter Set which performs the final specific filtering (look at the highlighted settings in yellow):